 Chpt 5

-The monetary flow is an easy and logical (if hardly perfect ) l proxy for the value of the material and energy flows.
-At least most ordinary humans accept that.
+Could say “The monetary flow is an easy and logical (if hardly perfect ) l proxy for the value of the material and energy flows.
+At least most ordinary humans accept that as fo we for this chapter”

 Fig. 5.1 Flows of value (˙X ) for a single sector.
 The value flows are associated with each of the